hove-io/ntfs-specification/ntfs_fare_extension.md

 NTFS - Fare extension
 ======================================

-# TODO :
-- ticket_price is expected to be decimal ?
-- ticket_currency is expected to be in EUR ? in centimes ?
-- all ticket_currency should be the same
--

 # Introduction
 This document describes an extension of the core [NTFS (fr)](./ntfs_fr.md) data format to add fares and tickets information into Navitia.